LETTUCE Romaine Parris Island Cos - 150 HEIRLOOM Seeds

 Protect from the heat with a shade cloth.
 Likes fertile soil and ample water.
 Best when picked minutes before your meal.

 Sprouting Lettuce Seed in Warm Weather

 In warmer temperatures, imbibing or soaking the seeds in water for at least 16 hours before planting in a well-lit area will increase the germination percentages greatly.
 Red light has been found to be the best colour, but many home gardeners won’t have access to a non-heating red light and sunlight or full-spectrum light was found to be almost as good.
 Soaking the seeds in the dark in warmer conditions decreased their germination rates.

 Another technique that has shown to be successful is to soak the seeds in cool water in a well-lit area for 16 – 24 hours.
 This approach has increased the germination rate up to 97% when planted in warmer conditions.
 Soaking for less than 16 hours has little to no positive effect on germination.

 Other successful methods of extending the season for lettuce in the garden include laying a thick mulch of straw or wood chips on the ground of at least 4-6 cm.
 This insulates the soil from becoming too hot and drying out too fast and helps to preserve moisture in the soil.

 Shading the lettuce plants can give enough of a temperature drop to keep them from bolting, sometimes up to 3 – 5 weeks.
 Shade can be from a shade cloth on a row cover or hoop type structure or companion planting of tall wide leafed plants such as some types of pumpkin.

-The traditional rule of thumb of “plant early and plant often” for lettuce can also be said as “plant late and plant often”, but some of the more heat tolerant varieties, along with soaking in the light and providing some mulch and shade can greatly extend your lettuce season in the garden this year.
+The traditional rule of thumb of “plant early and the plant often” for lettuce can also be said as “plant late and the plant often”, but some of the more heat-tolerant varieties, along with soaking in the light and providing some mulch and shade can greatly extend your lettuce season in the garden this year.

 Payment & Security